 For other third party tools and services used for communication purposes, please see Section II. of our Privacy Notice.

-List of cookies we use on the website and blog and their purpose
+List of cookies used on the CartONG communication platforms and their purpose

 • Under no circumstances can CartONG identify you from a cookie.